oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 An endpoint to create payment checkout URL which return parameters by encapsulation.

-> Below is an example of the code for create payment checkout
+> Below is an example code for create payment checkout

 ```shell
 curl -X POST \